1988

 (Stjarna - with friendly permission of © Karen - °°k°°)

-and it was Alan who interpreted it at the piano.
+and it was Alan who interpreted it on the piano.
+At that time he was obviously

 "was never intended as a single - in fact from the outset, it was touch and